modernfidelity/Person/README.md

 Keep in mind that you need to create some Person Types before you can add entities.

-Finally you can play around within the theming for the person entity with person.tpl.php and person-sample-data.tpl.php
+Finally, you can play theme the person entity with person.tpl.php and person-sample-data.tpl.php